Asbestos must only be disposed of using a licensed contractor.

 Asbestos cement (cement-bonded asbestos)

-The following general advice has been provided by the Environment Agency and should be considered when carrying out any work involving asbestos cement:
+The following advice has been provided by the Environment Agency.
+It should be followed when carrying out any work involving asbestos cement:

 How should I dispose of asbestos?